afa7789/gofiber-website/README.md

 - Blog Section ,  missing post and individual one

 ## Missing Features
-- Log remove panic and log to files.
+- Log: remove panic and log to files.
-- Setup blog part as subdomain.
+- Setup blog part as subdomain: https://github.com/gofiber/fiber/issues/750 use subdomain on blog
 - ToDoList Page
-- https://github.com/gofiber/fiber/issues/750 use subdomain on blog